Upcoming Exhibition:

 Amy Cousins is an artist and educator from Houston living in Philadelphia who works across media, including printmaking, fabric, and sculpture to investigate queerness and its relationship to history, futurity, and desire.
 Her work particularly draws from radical queer archives and the playfulness historically wielded by these communities to combat oppression.

-Presented in active dialogue with archival materials from the John J. Wilcox, Jr. Archives, the work of these three artists insists that 1976 was not a moment of patriotic consensus, but one of queer defiance.
 As the United States marks 250 years, This Is (Not) a Celebration reframes the anniversary as a moment of protest, solidarity, and survival—asserting that queer resistance is not peripheral to American history, but foundational to it, and ongoing.

 The William Way LGBT Community Center received funding from Pennsylvania Creative Industries, powered by the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts.